Canon 6D Mark II vs Sony A99 II

 |11.||Nikon D500||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 |15.||Sony A99||Y||stereo / mono||Y||Y||mini||2.0||-||-||-|

 It is notable that the A99 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D Mark II lacks such a headphone port.

 Studio photographers will appreciate that the Sony A99 II (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the A99 II are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the A99 II does not have a direct predecessor.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the A99 II has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the A99 II from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.